milesmcc/personal/content/posts/stanford-is-a-platform.md

 For example, I came into Stanford caring deeply about digital privacy, security, and tech policy.
 The [Stanford Internet Observatory](https://io.stanford.edu) does a lot of security- and policy-adjacent work, so I decided to take a class they offered called [Online Open Source Investigations](https://explorecourses.stanford.edu/search?view=catalog&filter-coursestatus-Active=on&page=0&catalog=&academicYear=&q=Online+Open+Source+Investigations&collapse=).
 I loved it, and about three weeks later I started working at the Internet Observatory.
 The Internet Observatory led me to the world of digital safety and open source intelligence, which inspired [Atlos](https://atlos.org).
 I found meaningful work.

 It doesn’t always work out this way.
 For example, I approached Stanford thinking I would double major in computer science and political science.
 But when I sat in on some political science classes, it just didn’t click.
 I didn’t see myself enjoying four years of political science coursework.
 No big deal.
-I learned that I didn’t want to major in political science.

 If you don’t know what to do, pick something that piques your interest and try it out.
 (College might be one place where “move fast and break things” — intellectually, at least — is good advice.)
 You’ll learn no matter what.